 Your credit score and credit report are important parts of your financial life.
 But keeping tabs on them may seem inconvenient or time-consuming.
 One way to make the process less frustrating is to enroll in credit monitoring.

-Additionally, these services can help you stay on top of your credit scores and reports and have a better understanding of the underlying influences that ultimately affect your credit.
+Credit Karma's credit monitoring service can notify you after a new account is opened in your name and reported to your TransUnion and Equifax credit reports.
+This can help you stay on top of your credit scores and reports and have a better understanding of the underlying influences that ultimately affect your credit.

 Enrolling in credit monitoring can help you take a proactive role in your credit health, but unfortunately, it doesn't prevent fraud or mistakes.

 So even if you opt for credit monitoring, you may want to regularly review your information to ensure it's all correct.
 And if you see any mistakes on your report, consider disputing them.

 5. Download a savings app to take the legwork out of saving.

 If you find it difficult to save, you can download a savings app such as Digit to help you save effortlessly.

 Digit looks over your accounts and, through its software, analyzes what you can put in a savings account.
 It then automatically transfers money from your checking account into a Digit savings account.

 Some users love how easy it is to save, while others aren't impressed by the fact that the savings account doesn't earn interest.

 If you want to earn interest and make saving easier, one option is SmartyPig, an online piggy bank that currently earns 0.75 percent annual percentage yield (APY).

 If you're interested in small-scale investing, you can use an app such as Acorns.
 Acorns rounds your purchases to the nearest dollar and invests your spare change.